segment-any-text/wtpsplit/README.md

 # wtpsplit🪓

 Code for the paper [Where's the Point?
-Self-Supervised Multilingual Punctuation-Agnostic Sentence Segmentation](https://arxiv.org/abs/2305.18893) accepted at ACL 2023.
+Self-Supervised Multilingual Punctuation-Agnostic Sentence Segmentation](https://arxiv.org/abs/2305.18893) with Jonas Pfeiffer and Ivan Vulić, accepted at ACL 2023.

 This repository contains `wtpsplit`, a package for robust and adaptible sentence segmentation across 85 languages, as well as the code and configs to reproduce the experiments in the paper.